counsyl/capone/README.md

 -   `posted_timestamp`:  The time a `Transaction` should be considered valid from.  `ledger.api.actions.create_transaction` automatically deals with filling in this value with the current time.
-You can change this value to post-date `Transactions` because `created_at` will always represent the true object creation time.
+You can change this value to post-date or back-date `Transactions` because `created_at` will always represent the true object creation time.
--   `transaction_id`: A UUID for the `Transaction`, useful for unambiguously referring to a `Transaction` without using primary keys or other database internals.
+-   `transaction_id`: A Universally Unique Identifier (UUID) for the `Transaction`, useful for unambiguously referring to a `Transaction` without using primary keys or other database internals.
--   `type`:  A user-defined type for the `Transaction` (see `TransactionType` below).
+-   `type`:  A user-defined type for the `Transaction` (see the `TransactionType` model below).

 #### TransactionType